 The boat trip can apparently be quite difficult on the stomach.

 The flight could be a tourist activity in its own right.
-If you get a nice day the views from the plane are jaw dropping.
+If you get a nice day the views from the plane are jaw-dropping.
 And as the Scilly Isles has one of the mildest climates in the British Isles so the odds of that are quite good!

-St Mary’s is the biggest island and home to the most shops, restaurants etc. Importantly it is also home to the most boats!
+St Mary’s is the biggest island and home to the most shops, restaurants etc. Importantly it is also home to most boats!

-One of the many charming features of Scilly is that boat trips for the day are not announced till that morning – so essentially you wonder down to the port and see what the options are.
+One of the many charming features of Scilly is that boat trips for the day are not announced till that morning – so essentially you wander down to the port and see what the options are.

 There are also boats run between the islands in the evenings that allow you to head over and have a walk, a pub dinner and then catch a boat back.
 So lovely!

 Tresco is the second biggest island and home to the number one tourist attraction of the Scilly islands – the glorious Tresco Abbey Gardens.

 Due to the unique climate of the Scilly’s, these gardens have more than 20,000 plants from around the world – the majority of which cannot be grown anywhere else in Britain.